Legacy SEMP

 Allowing Access to Legacy Show Clear Commands

 By default, legacy SEMP v1 access (that is, SEMP v1 show and administration requests published to topic "#P2P/[router name]/#client/SEMP") is enabled on each Message VPN for backwards compatibility.
-However, as of software version 5.4, legacy SEMP v1 access is deprecated, and it is recommended that you publish SEMP show and administration requests published to the current topic "#SEMP/<router name>/<cmd-topic>" (refer to Publishing SEMP v1 Requests Over the Message Bus) and avoid enabling legacy SEMP access.
+However, as of event broker version 5.4, legacy SEMP v1 access is deprecated, and it is recommended that you publish SEMP show and administration requests published to the current topic "#SEMP/<router name>/<cmd-topic>" (see Publishing SEMP v1 Requests Over the Message Bus) and avoid enabling legacy SEMP access.

 • To allow clients to run legacy SEMP v1 commands on the event broker SEMP Request Over Message Bus service for the given Message VPN, enter the following CONFIG command: